vlameiras/django-auth-service/README.md

 - https://github.com/davesque/django-rest-framework-simplejwt

 ## Notes
-Django REST Swagger has been deprecated a replacement suggestion to be considered is https://github.com/axnsan12/drf-yasg
+Django REST Swagger has been deprecated and a replacement suggestion to be considered is https://github.com/axnsan12/drf-yasg